DerrickXuNu/OpenCOOD/README.md

 The evaluation results  will be dumped in the model directory.

 ## Benchmark and model zoo
 We currently provide 3D LiDAR detection benchmark on OPV2V dataset, please refer to [benchmark](docs/md_files/lidar_benchmark.md).
-More benchmark results of different data modalities/tasks will be revealed soon.
+Note that we keep updating the benchmark, so there are more methods there than in the paper.
+We suggest using the benchmark page when you try to compare with your own method in your research.

 ## Tutorials
 We have a series of tutorials to help you understand OpenCOOD more.
 Please check the series of our [tutorials](https://opencood.readthedocs.io/en/latest/md_files/config_tutorial.html).